kinsamanka/docker-qemu-chroot/README.md

 ### Usage

-Two readymade containers are provided: Raspberry Pi Raspbian and standard Debian ARMv7 armhf port
+Three readymade containers are provided: Raspberry Pi Raspbian and standard Debian Wheezy and Jessie ARMv7 armhf port

 To use these containers, just use the following `FROM` files respectively: